 Grammar grows more challenging with activities such as identifying coordinating conjunctions, dependent clauses, and independent clauses.
 Students also learn diagramming skills, including diagrams for compound sentences.
 Spelling words taught in this course are rule-breakers and commonly confused words rather than phonetically grouped words.

 Geography in this course reviews the countries of North America and Europe, then focuses specifically on the United States.
 It also covers foundational topics such as the equator, hemispheres, maps, the compass, and the poles.

 A free, PDF answer key is available at the publisher's website.

-Level Four (first edition)
+Level Four (third edition)